morse-rowan/SafeNet/README.md

 - **Grid-Based Labeling:** Divides large images into 4800 (60x80) binary labels corresponding to pixel safety (0 = "safe", 1 = "unsafe")
 - **Lightweight Model Architecture:** YOLO inspired, the model predicts the entire image rather than image kernels allowing for faster predictions compared to the alternative sliding window approach.

-- **Class Weights to Prioritize Safety:** By weighting safe predictions more than unsafe predictions the model is trained to priotize recall and limit false-safe predictions.
+- **Class Weights to Prioritize Safety:** By weighting safe predictions more than unsafe predictions the model is trained to prioritize recall and limit false-safe predictions.
 This feature is essential for deployment as losing a drone could be costly, so the model must have very high confidence for safe predictions.
 ## Dataset & Pipeline
 ### Dataset: FloodNet